renich/lyrics/en/20140913-renich-there_is_no_time.rst

     # A
     Today,
-    I've seen the future,
+    I've seen your future,
-    the path that precedes you,
+    the path that precedes you
     is one of pain.

     There is no time,
-    still, there is this light,
+    still, there is this light
     within your shame.

     You,
-    Will part to the mountain,
+    will part to the mountain.
-    your nature deceives you...
+    Your nature deceives you...
-    Will you betray yourself?
+    will you betray yourself?

-    Your soul will be tested,
+    Your soul will be tested
-    and become relentless,
+    and, become relentless
     or meet it's end.

     # B
-    Patience,
+    Have patience,
-    The Twins will assist you,
+    the Twins will assist you
-    and help with the burden laid,
+    and help with the burden laid
     upon yourself.

     Father?
     I came to be tested.
-    I'm here to reject,
+    I'm here to reject
     what I have become.

     # A
     You're back?
     The legend has waken!
-    You have overcome yourself,
+    You have overcome yourself
     and survived.

-    The conquest of darkness,
+    The conquest of darkness
-    has gained you this blinding,
+    has gained you this blinding
     light.

     # B